Programming, Support & Initiatives Fund (PSIF)

 - Meet with the PSIF Committee.
 Based on your proposed plan and budget, the committee will grant full funding, partial funding, or no funding to your organization.

-- If your organization is approved for PSIF funding, you must schedule and meet with the Student Government Financial Coordinator within five (5) academic days.
+- If your organization is approved for PSIF funding, you must schedule and meet with the Student Government Program Manager within five (5) academic days.
 Please bring all prior paperwork and related details to LSU Student Union, Room 150 for your meeting.
-The SG Financial Coordinator can be contacted at (225) 578-5727.

 PSIF may NOT provide funds for the following: